Democratic Campaign Career Center

 Voter Protection – Can be an attorney or a seasoned political organizer who ensures state and local election laws and practices are being followed and that voters are being allowed to exercise their legal right to vote.
 Also coordinates voter protection measures and recruits and trains volunteers to serve as poll watchers and other early voting and election day efforts.

-The Democratic Party of Illinois is committed to attracting and retaining a diverse workforce and is an equal opportunity employer that does not discriminate on the basis of race, color, religion, gender, sexual orientation or gender identity, national origin, disability, age, marital, veteran or economic status or other identifying information.
+The Democratic Party of Illinois is committed to attracting and retaining a diverse workforce and is an equal opportunity employer that does not discriminate on the basis of race, color, religion, gender, sexual orientation or gender identity, national origin, disability, age, marital, veteran or economic status.